What is endoscopy?

 Can I go home after my procedure?

 Yes, endoscopy is performed on an outpatient basis and you can go home shortly afterward.
-Immediately after your procedure, you’ll spend some time in a recovery area while the sedation wears off.
-You’ll probably feel drowsy, so you should plan to take it easy the rest of the day, and your throat may feel scratchy for a day or so afterward.
-You’ll also need to have someone drive you home from your procedure.
+Immediately after your procedure, you’ll spend some time in a recovery area while the sedation wears off and you can eat immediately.
+The doctor will speak with you before you go home and go over the results.
+If any biopsies were taken, those will come back in 1-2 weeks.
+You’ll need to have someone escort you home, and you should plan to take it easy the rest of the day.
+You cannot drive a car on the day of the exam.

 Our physicians complete procedures at two state-of-the-art dedicated endoscopy centers listed below.

 By: New York Gastroenteroloy

 Reviewed by: Kenneth Miller, MD Published: Dec 10th, 2020 Last Reviewed: Mar 1st, 2022

 Published: Dec 10th, 2020

 Last Reviewed: Apr 2nd, 2021

 Office Locations311 E 79th Street New York, NY 10075